-Pokémon GO will soon use sleep data to “reward good sleep habits” – TechCrunch
+Pokémon GO will soon use sleep data to ‘reward good sleep habits’ – TechCrunch

-Well, here’s a bit of surprise news this evening: at some point in the future, Pokémon GO is going to wrap the player’s sleep habits into the gameplay.
+Well, here’s a bit of surprise news this evening: At some point in the future, Pokémon GO is going to wrap the player’s sleep habits into the gameplay.

-It’ll come as part of a wider initiative by The Pokémon Company to — as CEO Tsunekazu Ishihara put it in a press conference this evening — “turn sleep into entertainment”.
+It’ll come as part of a wider initiative by The Pokémon Company to — as CEO Tsunekazu Ishihara put it in a press conference this evening — “turn sleep into entertainment.”
 Which… well, we’ll see how that goes.

 Niantic CEO John Hanke took the stage at the press conference for a moment, but didn’t really offer much in the way of details.
 Said Hanke: